cybercongress/go-cyber/docs/run_validator.md

 docker exec euler-dev cyberdcli keys show <your_key_name>
 ```

-If you have Ethereum address that kept 0.97Eth or more at block 8080808 of EHT network you can import ethereum private key
+If you have Ethereum address that kept ~0.2Eth or more at block 8080808 of EHT network you can import ethereum private key, check out our Ethereum [gift tool](qhttps://github.com/cybercongress/launch-kit/tree/0.1.0/ethereum_gift_tool)

 > Please, do not import high value Ethereum accounts.
 This can not be safe! cyberd software is a new software and is not battle tested yet.